-If your dog is frequently stealing whole cabbages and you’re worried this is going to be an issue – especially if you have cordoned the cabbage patch of your garden off without success – seek the advice of your vet to analyse if any health risks are rising in your animal.
+If your dog is frequently stealing whole cabbages and you’re worried this is going to be an issue – especially if you have cordoned the cabbage patch of your garden off without success – seek the advice of your vet to analyze if any health risks are rising in your animal.

-For the most part though, your dog is unlikely to get anything from eating too much cabbage beyond a telling off from yourself and a bit of a tummy ache, if that.
+For the most part, though, your dog is unlikely to get anything from eating too much cabbage beyond a telling off from yourself and a bit of a tummy ache, if that.

-It’s more likely that the cabbage will be digested with a minimum of discomfort, but definitely watch out for the gas your dog will likely have after this escapade.
+It’s more likely that the cabbage will be digested with a minimum of discomfort, but watch out for the gas your dog will likely have after this escapade.